Skip to content

 Foreign-domestic domain separation.
 As a secondary organizing principle, the Act distinguishes between agencies whose missions face outward (border security, trade enforcement, external threat prevention) and those facing inward (disaster response, transportation safety, domestic cybersecurity, citizenship services).
 This prevents enforcement-oriented institutional cultures from subordinating service-oriented missions through institutional neglect.

 ICE Enforcement and Removal Operations -- Independent Immigration Enforcement Commission.
-ICE's enforcement arm is the single most important structural decision.
-It operates in a civil legal framework with reduced constitutional protections; the border-zone doctrine extends its reach to two-thirds of the population; its career leadership has been 80% purged.
-The institutional default -- the Department of Justice -- is already rated at 4.6, the highest composite risk score in the Cabinet.
+ICE's enforcement arm is the single most consequential structural decision in the Act.
+It operates in a civil legal framework with reduced constitutional protections; the border-zone doctrine extends its reach to two-thirds of the American population; and its career leadership has been systematically purged and replaced with political loyalists.
+The institutional default -- the Department of Justice -- is already the highest-risk civilian enforcement agency in the Cabinet.
 Adding ICE's coercive power to DOJ's portfolio worsens the concentration problem.
-The Act establishes an independent commission with staggered six-year terms, partisan balance, for-cause removal, and documented use-of-force protocols.
+The Act establishes an independent commission with staggered six-year terms, partisan balance requirements, for-cause removal protections, and documented use-of-force protocols.

 CBP -- Department of the Treasury.
 Revenue collection, tariff enforcement, and port-of-entry operations have a direct historical lineage at Treasury, where the Customs Service resided for over two centuries before the 2003 merger.
 Air and Marine Operations follows CBP.